inlineapps/docs/integrations/webhook_en.md

 - reservation-canceled: A reservation is canceled
 - reservation-time-changed: A reservation's time is changed
 - reservation-seated: A reservation is seated
+- reservation-table-changed: A reservation has table assigned to another one
+- reservation-table-cleaned: A reservation is checked out

 event.data =
 ```